Start Your Self-Employed Tax Return Now

-Through an employer, traditional employees typically have two options when it comes to retirement accounts.
-They can choose between a 401(k) or 403(b).
-On occasion some people have access to pensions, but 401(k) and 403(b) are the most common.
+Traditional employees typically have two options regarding retirement accounts through an employer; they can choose between a 401(k) or 403(b).
+On occasion, some people have access to pensions, but 401(k) and 403(b) are the most common.

 If you’re unfamiliar, a 401(k) is an employer-sponsored retirement plan funded with pre-tax dollars.
-In a variety of cases, the employer offers a company-match program to supplement employee contributions.
+The employer offers a company-match program to supplement employee contributions in various cases.
 That means they contribute a percentage of money to the account based on factors like the employee’s annual contribution or total salary.

-As your own boss, you no longer have access to those plans or the employer match.
-But you do have the luxury of picking your retirement plan from a wider range of options.
+You no longer have access to those plans or the employer match as your own boss.
+But you do have the luxury of picking your retirement plan from a broader range of options.

 Discover what’s out there.